-The deterioration in the goods trade balance was primarily a consequence of the energy imports prices increase Regarding foreign trade performance, the growth trend from the previous year continued from January to June 2022.
+Fiscal risks are on the rise due to the worsening of the macroeconomic outlook Regarding foreign trade performance, the growth trend from the previous year continued from January to June 2022.
 Total trade increased by almost 38% year-on-year and amounted to EUR 30,313 million, while the volume of both exports and imports also grew by 32.6% and 42.6%, respectively.
 The surge in imports that overwhelmed the export growth resulted in the deepening of the trade deficit, which climbed to EUR 4,764 million (84% year-on-year increase).